Data Modelling in Practice

 This image illustrates some MSA tables as they might appear in the developer’s physical data model of your MSA database:

 The names of entities and their attributes are those adopted by the developer.
 Regard this structure as existing under the bonnet of the database.

 Ordinarily, users of the database will be shielded from this data structure by an appropriate user interface.
 The implementation of the interface is a further step in the creation of the database, following on from the data modelling exercise.

 It doesn’t matter the size of business, in practice it’s my opinion that data modelling is an essential.

-For the SME:
+For an SME:

-For the multi-million-pound manufacturing company:
+For a multi-million-pound manufacturing company: